amorphea/v/README.md

 ## Contribution guide

-*This is a work-in-progress, currently very incomplete*
+*Note: This is a work-in-progress*

 ### Adding new backgrounds